-"I just finished 'The Road to Damascus,' having previously read 'A Life for a Life.'
+"I JUST FINISHED 'The Roads to Damascus,' having previously read 'A Life for a Life.'
 Like delicious hors d'oeuvres, they left me panting for the next installment.

 “Della, open up.
 I’m in a mess of trouble.”